 Identify and get rid of the sensory trigger

-If you suspect that an item is triggering the meltdown in the child, the first step is to distract them from it or remove it.
+If you suspect that an item or circumstance is triggering the meltdown in the child, the first step is to distract them from it or remove it.
 It could be a toy or even a television program.
-At first, you may have a difficult time identifying the item causing distress, but over time you will understand the child’s sensory stimuli.
+At first, you may have a difficult time identifying the item causing distress, but over time you will understand a little more about the child’s specific sensory stimuli.

 Distract the child

-This strategy works if you notice the signs of a meltdown before it occurs or the kid losses complete control.
-Distract the little one by doing anything that makes them happy.
-The aim is to find something that comforts the child without over-stimulating him or her.
+This strategy works if you notice the signs of an impending meltdown before it occurs and the kid loses complete control.
+Distract the little one by doing something that you know will make them happy.
+The aim is to find an item or activity that comforts the child without over-stimulating them.

 Make the child feel safe

 If it was loud music that caused the meltdown and you switched it off, the next step is to assure the child that a quiet environment will prevail.
-Take the little one in a calm environment and then cradle him or her.
+Take the little one into a calm place and give them comfort and reassurance.

 Regardless of how bad the meltdown seems, stay calm.
-Any aggressive actions or sudden movements might be perceived as a threat by the child.
+Any aggressive actions or sudden movements might be perceived by the child as a threat.
 You should try talking in a soft, soothing voice and move slowly, no matter how the child responds.

 Explain your actions